mari-bratkouskaya/mari-bratkouskaya/README.md

 ### ___About me:___
 ---
  #### My name is Maria, and I just love everything I do!
-I love debugging code, and I excel at what I do.
+I love testing, and I excel at what I do.
 I've always been able to take on challenging tasks without knowing what I'm doing and succeed, and I apply that same passion to my QA testing work.
 I've been a tester since October 2022, and as I've demonstrated my skills, I've been steadily promoted to more important and responsible projects.
 I love what I do and strive for the best quality when working on everything I take on!
 <br/>

 ### ___Technologies & Tools:___